danma23/suggestgrid-net/API.md

 Name | Type |Required| Description
 --- | --- | --- | ---
 id|string|true|The id of the metadata of a user or an item.
-### Post Bulk Items
+### Posts Items
 > `PostBulkItems(List<Metadata<string, object>> items)`

-Post item metadata in bulk.
+Posts item metadata in bulk.
-This method is recommended for sharing stored data with SuggestGrid.
+Note that this operation completely overrides metadata with the same ids, if they exist.